atom-haskell/atom-haskell-docs/content/core-packages/ide-haskell.md

 Package is fully configurable via **Edit → Preferences → Packages → ide-haskell → Settings**

-You will likely need to specify full path to `stylish-haskell`, if it is not in your `PATH`, at the very least.
+You will likely need to specify full path to prettifier executable, at the very least.

 You might also want to look into configuring haskell-ghc-mod ([haskell-ghc-mod README](https://github.com/atom-haskell/haskell-ghc-mod#haskell-ghc-mod-atom-package)) and ide-haskell-cabal ([ide-haskell-cabal README](https://github.com/atom-haskell/ide-haskell-cabal#ide-haskell-cabal-package))